Dprof-code/dprof-code/README.md

 ### Hi there 👋 I am Adedamola Olawale

-I am currently a student :boy: pursuing BTech :mortar_board: in [Information Technology](https://ift.futa.edu.ng/) at [Federal University of Technology Akure(FUTA)](https://futa.edu.ng/) :school:, frontend developer👨‍💻, technical writer🖊️ and also an aspiring Software Engineer👨‍💻🛠️.
-With a strong passion for technology, I actively engage in both personal and professional projects to hone my skills and stay up to date in the industry.
-On my GitHub profile, you can find examples of my work, including my current projects and contributions to open-source communities.
+I am a passionate Web and Software Developer with a strong interest in technology.
+I actively contribute to open-source communities and enjoy working on innovative projects.
+Check out my GitHub profile for examples of my work and projects!

 - 🔭 I’m currently working on various freelance and portfolio projects.
-- 👨‍💻 I'm currently a Software Engineering Student at [ALX](https://www.alxafrica.com/software-engineering/).
+- 👨‍💻 I'm a Software Engineering Intern at [ALX](https://www.alxafrica.com/software-engineering/).
-- 🌱 I’m currently learning frontend web technologies.
+- 🌱 I’m building projects with usecases with frontend and backend web technologies.
 - 👯 I’m open to collaborating on startup projects, hackathons and open source projects.
 - 🤔 I’m looking to connect with more developers and great minds that believe in solving world problems.
-- 💬 Ask me about Web Developement, Python, Careers in Tech, Cryptocurrency, Blockchain Technology.
+- 💬 Ask me about Web Developement, Software Development, Careers in Tech, Cryptocurrency, Blockchain Technology.
 - ❤️ I am a Lover and Believer of Jesus Christ.
 - 📫 How to reach me:
 <a href="https://github.com/Dprof-code"><img alt="olawale_adedamola | Github" width="30px" src="https://github.githubassets.com/images/modules/logos_page/GitHub-Mark.png" />